 What About The Omega 5/7/9 Which Juice Plus Gives You?

 As I’ve said, you DON’T need to supplement these as you get enough from your diet.
 They’re important but not so important you have to monitor them or increase them, again another reason I wouldn’t recommend taking these supplements.

 Juice Plus Omega Blend capsules are just an expensive way to overdose on omega fatty acids.
 They have the potential to cause more harm than good and are a gateway to you being flogged the other Juice Plus rubbish they sell, like the boosters were before them.

 If you really want to take an omega supplement then there are plenty of them in Holland and Barrett which are cheaper but contain fish oil.
 If you’re looking for a vegan alternative then you’re better off on Amazon, slightly more expensive than fish based ones but a lot cheaper than Juice Plus.
 Better still, look at the plant-based sources I’ve listed and just eat them – they taste better.
 Use Cromometer to monitor what you’re having and you can’t go wrong.

-As a side note: I’m not a nutritionist (though I’m tempted to go for a qualification) so my advice shouldn’t be taken over that of a doctor.
+As a side note: I’m not a nutritionist but I am currently studying a degree in Nutrition and Public Health, so my advice shouldn’t be taken over that of a doctor.
 It SHOULD be taken over that of someone with a vested interest in these kinds of products such as a representative who is earning from you selling it.
 Be especially cautious around MLM reps as many are desperate to make sales and will say anything to convince you to buy.

 At the end of the day I’m not trying to sell you anything, yes I have some affiliate links within my post where I make a few pence if you buy but I’m not telling you that it will change your life should you do so.
 Earnings made through these such links simply keep the site running, they don’t go towards bonus targets or a “new car”.